-- (a) officers and employees of outside firms while they are providing legal, data processing or accounting services to the applicant; - (b) persons assigned to the applicant through an intervening employer or agency to perform the usual duties of an employee of the applicant on a contingent or temporary basis; and - (c) students pursuing studies or duties in the applicant's office. - (2) Mortgagee's errors and omissions, mortgage impairment or mortgage interest insurance: The mortgagee errors and omissions policy must protect the applicant against loss resulting from negligence, error or omissions committed by any officers and employees of the company and other persons identified in MBS Guide, Ch.
-2, Part 7, § A(1) above that are required to be covered while performing normal duties with respect to the mortgages originated or acquired, and mortgages serviced, by the applicant.
-These duties include but are not limited to: - (a) determining whether the mortgaged properties are located in special hazard flood areas as defined by the Director of the Federal Emergency Management Agency (FEMA); - (b) ensuring that the mortgaged properties are insured in accordance with the requirements of this Guide; - (c) maintaining FHA insurance or guaranties by VA, RD, or PIH on each mortgage; and - (d) ensuring the payment of real estate taxes and any other mandatory assessments on each mortgaged property.
+(2) Mortgagee's errors and omissions, mortgage impairment or mortgage interest insurance: The mortgage errors and omissions policy must protect the applicant against loss resulting from negligence, error or omissions committed by any officers and employees of the company and other persons identified in Section 2-7(A)(1) above that are required to be covered while performing normal duties with respect to the mortgages originated or acquired, and mortgages serviced, by the applicant.
+These duties include but are not limited to:

+- (a) determining whether the mortgaged properties are located in special hazard flood areas as defined by the Director of the Federal Emergency Management Agency (FEMA); - (b) ensuring that the mortgaged properties are insured in accordance with the requirements of this Guide: - (c) maintaining FHA insurance or guaranties by VA, RD, or PIH on each mortgage; and - (d) ensuring the payment of real estate taxes and any other mandatory assessments on each mortgaged property.

-Section B. Required Elements
+(B) Required Elements

-Ginnie Mae will accept coverage from insurers where all coverage requirements in this chapter, including the following, are met:
+Ginnie Mae will accept coverage from insurers where all coverage requirements in this Chapter, including the following, are met:

-- (1) Ginnie Mae shall have the right to file a claim directly with the insurer and be paid directly by the insurer. - (2) Ginnie Mae shall be notified if the insurer cancels or amends an Issuer's fidelity bond or errors & omissions coverage, whether for cause or at the request of the Issuer, at least 30 days before the effective date of the cancellation or amendments. - (3) Ginnie Mae, its successors and assigns, shall be named as a loss payee on drafts issued by the insurer to cover a loss affecting Ginnie Mae's interest. - (4) For any policy that terminates automatically upon certain events, including takeovers of insured by federal or state entities, Ginnie Mae shall, for a period of at least 90 days from the date of termination of the policy, continue to have the right to file a claim and be paid directly by insurer for events that took place during the coverage period prior to the date of termination. - (5) The policy must not have a deductible that exceeds the maximum ratios set in accordance with portfolio size in Section D below. - (6) If the applicant is a sole proprietorship or a partnership, Ginnie Mae requires endorsements to the fidelity bond and mortgagee errors and omissions policy stating that principals of the proprietorship or partnership are not excluded as insured "employees" under the policies.
+- (a) Ginnie Mae shall have the right to file a claim directly with the insurer and be paid directly by the insurer. - (b) Ginnie Mae shall be notified if the insurer cancels or amends an Issuer's fidelity bond or errors & omissions coverage, whether for cause or at the request of the Issuer. - (c) Ginnie Mae shall be named as a loss payee on drafts issued by the insurer to cover a loss affecting Ginnie Mae's interest. - (d) The policy does not terminate automatically upon certain events, such as takeovers by federal or state entities. - (e) The policy must not have a deductible that exceeds ratios set in accordance with portfolio size.